simmmmo/SJB-MVC-Tech-Blog/README.md

 ###### Additional information

+Notes

-- Note - Before starting local application, ensure MySQL credentials have been updated in .env
+- Before starting local application, ensure MySQL credentials have been updated in .env.
+- User password must be at least 8 characters when creating a new user account

 ## Technology